robinst/taglib-ruby/README.md

     bundle install

-Regenerate SWIG wrappers if you made changes in `.i` files (use at least version 2.0.5 of SWIG):
+Regenerate SWIG wrappers if you made changes in `.i` files (use version 3.0.7 of SWIG):

     rake swig